flatironinstitute/walnuts/README.md

 ### Internet connection required

 The build uses CMake's `fetch_content` and `ExternalProject_Add` commands to manage dependencies.
 This means that **creating the project from source requires an internet connection.**

 ### Base directory

-All instructions assume the scripts start int he top level directory `walnuts_cpp`.
+All instructions assume the scripts start in the top level directory.

 ### Preliminary build

 **Before anything else,** the following core build must be done to prime CMake.
 The script is **run from the top-level directory**.